sddevelopment-be/penguin-pragmatic-patterns/content/practices/efficient_async_communication.md

 Bernie is working on a critical piece of code that was promised to be ready by the following week.
 This is highly important to the project, as the client is waiting for a new feature to solve a business inefficiency.
-Due to it's importance, the client has demanded the development team put their best people on it.
+Due to its importance, the client has demanded the development team put their best people on it.

 #### Original conversation